 2012.
 Towards a Pattern Language Approach to Document Description.
 Discours :10

 Yakura, Elaine K.

-This list is based on CrossRef data as of 27 october 2020.
+This list is based on CrossRef data as of 22 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.